filippo82/learning_data_science/README.md

 # Learning Data Science
-My personal collection of resources and information to learn the ways of the Data Science.
+My personal collection of resources and information to learn the ways of the Data Scientist.

 ## Online courses
 ### Machine and Deep Learning